 Luce knows she should be thrilled when Jenna asks her to be bridesmaid – after all, they’ve known each other since childhood and Jenna is the best friend any girl could have.
 But it’s hard to get excited about weddings when you’re terminally single and the best man is the boy who broke your heart: Jamie, the groom’s dashing and irresistible brother.
 How can she face the man who dumped her when she’s still so hopelessly in love?
 Then again, maybe this is the perfect opportunity – after all, where better to get back together than at a wedding?
 So Luce has six months to figure out how to win back her ex, but she has plenty else on her plate – from an old friend returned to Newcastle with an announcement of her own, to a youthful colleague who may or may not have a crush on her and a mother who is acting very strangely indeed… and that’s all before a mysterious, handsome American walks into her life.
 Sometimes being a bridesmaid isn’t all confetti and champagne…

-‘A smarter, funnier Bridget Jones’ Diary for the 2010s – great pithy writing and instantly likeable characters‘ Caroline Green, award-winning author whose books include Dark Ride, Cracks and Fragments.
+‘A smarter, funnier Bridget Jones’ Diary for the 2010s – great pithy writing and instantly likeable characters‘ Cass Green – Sunday Times/USA Today bestselling author of In A Cottage in a Wood.

 Praise for Bridesmaid Blues: